 Hands-on Glass Art Programs

 ICG fundamentally believes in engaging Chicago youth in arts education and provides a dedicated space for programs.
-Ignition youth programming features innovative and collaborative hands-on glass art experiences.
-Programs include glass blowing and sculpting, glass fusing, flame working, mold making and screen printing.
-Team engineered projects are designed to foster a sense of community and accountability.
+Programming features innovative and collaborative hands-on glass art experiences, which include glass blowing and sculpting, glass fusing, flame-working, mold making and casting.
+Team projects are a central component of ICG’s methodology.
+Projects are designed to foster a sense of community and accountability.
 Students are encouraged to be creative, experiment and push beyond comfort zones.

 Who We Are

 Ignition Community Glass would like to extend a special thanks to our our partner Ignite Glass Studios!